ViceVersa special on food chains

 Time out, then full steam ahead

 April 2014 - Another 300 students started on the agricultural teacher training programme in Kabul.
-Their numbers illustrate the success of the agricultural college, set up by Wageningen UR in 2011.
+Their numbers illustrate the success of the agricultural college, set up by Wageningen University & Research in 2011.
 Article in Resource #14, vol. 8.

 Partnership Netherlands - Indonesia for improved fish products for Indonesian consumers

 Two years after the completion of an NPT project, strengthening farmers' training capacity in South Africa, the results are still noticeable.
 Newsletter Nuffic.